GETTING TO MCP

 There are several ways of getting to Marine Conservation Philippines from Cebu, depending on your budget.

 By fast ferry: Ocean Jet operates this route with several departures every day.
-Traveltime is about 4 hours with prices around 600 php.
+Travel time is about 4 hours with prices around 600 php.

 Dumaguete to MCP